-Return on Investment or ROI Analysis is used by the analysts to assess the profitability of an investment in detail.
+The analysts use return on Investment or ROI Analysis to assess the profitability of an investment in detail.
 Analysts also use it for comparing different investments.
-The reason why we call the benefit from an investment as a return rather than profit is that the return can be negative as well while profit is always positive.
-Of course, a positive ROI would suggest that an investor has made a gain on an investment in comparison to the negative ROI where the investor loses on the investment.
+The reason why we call the benefit from an investment a return rather than profit is that the return can be negative as well, while profit is always positive.
+Of course, a positive ROI would suggest that an investor has made a gain on an investment in comparison to a negative ROI where the investor loses on the investment.

 To fully understand ROI analysis, we will have to understand ROI and its calculation.

 How to Calculate ROI?

 The two elements of measuring the efficiency of the investment are return and cost.
 An analyst compares the return of investment against the cost to determine whether or not the value of the investment has gone up.
 To find the return on investment, one needs to divide the return by the cost of the investment.
 One can express the resultant number either as a percentage or ratio.

 An investor buys 1,000 shares of ABC ltd at $10 each and sells them at $12.
 There was a dividend amount of $500 over the one-year holding period as well.
 However, trading and commission charges for buying and selling the shares are $130.
 Return on Investment (ROI) in this case would be;

 ROI = [($12-$10) x 1000] +$500 – $130 = 23.70%

 Other ways in which we can calculate ROI are: